Rhona and Rhoda Wurtele: Lives and careers

 World War II caused the cancellation of two Olympics in a row; the twins were finally able to compete at the 1948 Winter Olympics, making up the entire Canadian Women's Alpine Team.
 However, Rhoda injured her ankle during a training run and withdrew from the Olympics, and Rhona broke her leg in the downhill, finishing last, and withdrew from other events.
 Rhoda was able to recover enough to tie for third place in the prestigious Arlberg Kandehar at Chamonix just a few weeks later.
 She later competed in all three alpine skiing events at the 1952 Winter Olympics with the best result of ninth place in the giant slalom.

 Despite their disappointments at the Olympics, the Wurtele twins continued competing and eventually turned to teaching skiing, first to children (through the Ski Jays and Ski Chicks clubs, founded by the Penguin Ski Club), then in the 1960s to the mothers who brought their children to the slopes.
-Well into their 90s, they remained active with some cross-country skiing and golf (they were at one time members of the Quebec provincial team in golfing).
+Well into their 90s, they remained active with some cross-country skiing and golf (they were at one-time members of the Quebec provincial team in golfing).
 As pioneers, they set the stage for Canadian women in skiing, directly influencing a long line of medal winners from Lucile Wheeler, the first woman to win an Olympic skiing medal for Canada, to Anne Heggtveit, Nancy Greene, Kathy Kreiner and Kerrin Lee-Gartner.

 Rhona was the mother of noted Canadian dancers Margie Gillis and Christopher Gillis, acrobatic skier Nancy Gillis and of ice hockey player Jere Gillis.
 Her husband Gene was included on the American alpine skiing team for the 1948 Olympics.
 Like his wife, he injured himself during a training run and withdrew from all events.
 She died in Montreal in 2020, four days prior to her 98th birthday.

-Rhoda is the mother of Bruce Eaves, golf and ski teacher John Eaves, and world champion acrobatic skier David Eaves.
+Rhoda is the mother of Bruce Eaves, golf and ski teacher David Eaves, and world champion acrobatic skier John Eaves.